raymondseah/udemydotnet/README.md

 for extra house keeping. vscode preferences -> settings -> search exclude `**/bin` and `**/obj` (if you want)

 in root folder .gitingore some folder, bin and obj in this case

+////////////////////////////////////////////
+Add Repository to the StoreContext

+Add Base Entity and extra attribute to product, ProductBrand and Product Type

+Remove previous initial migrations

+cd into root, run the command to drop DB targeting the Infrastructure where the StoreContext is avaliable and API where the Startup is

+`dotnet ef database drop -p Infrastructure -s API`

+remove the initial migration files

+`dotnet ef migrations remove -p Infrastructure -s API`

+generate new migration files

+`dotnet ef migrations add InitialCreate -p Infrastructure -s API -o Data/Migrations`

+////////////////////
+Migration changes, additional specific config for product
+///////////////////
+create a ProductConfiguration of the product entity this add conditions to the data

+implement the configuration into store context

+go to program.cs. set up alot of codes for enabling auto db update with the migration files whenever user run dotnet run Created SeedDataContext

+///////////////////
+add postman API for ProductBrands and Product Type
+///////////////////

+//////////////////
+POSTMAN Notes
+/////////////////
+Even when the relations is added via the migrations Upon listing the entire products, there is NULL for the brands and types user will have to include them in the ProductRepo